diffblue/gitlab/doc/update/index.md

 1. Pause your runners.
 1. Wait until all jobs are finished.
 1. Upgrade GitLab.
+1. [Update GitLab Runner](https://docs.gitlab.com/runner/install/index.html) to the same version as your GitLab version.
+Both versions [should be the same](https://docs.gitlab.com/runner/#gitlab-runner-versions).

 ## Checking for pending Advanced Search migrations **(PREMIUM SELF)**